-The John Locke Foundation was created in 1990 as an independent, nonprofit think tank that would work “for truth, for freedom, and for the future of North Carolina.”
+The John Locke Foundation was created in 1990 as an independent, nonprofit think tank that would work “for truth, for freedom, for the future of North Carolina.”
 The Foundation is named for John Locke (1632-1704), an English philosopher whose writings inspired Thomas Jefferson and the other Founders.
-The John Locke Foundation is a 501(c)(3) research institute and is funded by thousands of individuals, foundations and corporations, the Foundation does not accept government funds or contributions to influence its work or the outcomes of its research.
+The John Locke Foundation is a 501(c)(3) research institute and is funded by thousands of individuals, foundations and corporations.
+The Foundation does not accept government funds or contributions to influence its work or the outcomes of its research.

 The John Locke Foundation envisions a North Carolina of responsible citizens, strong families, and successful communities committed to individual liberty and limited, constitutional government.

 The John Locke Foundation employs research, journalism, and outreach programs to transform government through competition, innovation, personal freedom, and personal responsibility.
 JLF seeks a better balance between the public sector and private institutions of family, faith, community, and enterprise.